milkyway-labs/architecture/README.md

 ## What is MilkyWay?

 MilkyWay offers a liquid staking solution for the [Celestia](https://celestia.org/) ecosystem, and it will initially be deployed and operated on [Osmosis](https://osmosis.zone/) due to technical constraints that cannot be immediately addressed.
-When users stake their TIA coins with MilkyWay, they receive an on-chain representation of their TIA staking position, known as `stTIA`.
+When users stake their TIA coins with MilkyWay, they receive an on-chain representation of their TIA staking position, known as `milkTIA`.
 This empowers Celestia token holders to access liquidity for their staked assets, enabling trading or their use as collateral in various DeFi products.

 ## How does it work?